John MacArthur is Reformed: True or False?

 • Perseverance of the Saints

-Key terms | Canons of Dort: The word “canons” refers to principles that express views on a particular topic, while Dort (or Dordtrecht, the full name of the town where the Council of Dort was held), is in The Netherlands.
-These meetings of Reformed leaders at Dort, which occurred in 1618-19, in part, articulated a response to a five-point Arminian confession of faith.
+The word “canons” refers to principles that express views on a particular topic, while Dort (or Dordtrecht, the full name of the town where the Council of Dort was held) is in The Netherlands.
+These meetings of Reformed leaders at Dort, which occurred in 1618-19, partly articulated a response to a five-point Arminian confession of faith.

-In this view, it’s the Westminster Confession of Faith that best summarizes Reformed beliefs and convictions.
+In this view, the Westminster Confession of Faith best summarizes Reformed beliefs and convictions.
 They further argue that a person can’t be partially Reformed because it’s an integrated theological paradigm.
 To deny one facet of the system creates inconsistencies and breakdowns in other areas.

 What about other denominations?
 There are no broadly Reformed Christians in the Methodist or Assemblies of God denomination, for example, because they have Arminian theological convictions.
 There are, however, some non-denominational churches that are broadly Reformed.

-• Modern, well-known Reformed Baptists include D.A.
+Historically, Reformed Baptists include men like John Bunyan, William Carey, and Charles Spurgeon.
+Modern, well-known Reformed Baptists include D.A.
 Carson, Matt Dever, David Platt, Matt Chandler, John Piper, and Alistair Begg.

 What are MacArthur’s favorite books on preaching?
 See John MacArthur’s Recommended Books on Preaching to learn more.

-MacArthur’s disagreement with the Westminster Confession
+MacArthur’s Disagreement with the Westminster Confession

 In what ways does MacArthur disagree with classic Reformed theology?
 Four examples are provided below; the list isn’t intended to be exhaustive.

 • The Regulatory Principle of Worship: This tenet states that the only true form of worship is what is explicitly stated in the Bible.
-The Confession says: “the acceptable way of worshipping the true God is instituted by Himself, and so limited by His own revealed will, that He may not be worshipped according to the imaginations and devices of men…” (Ch.
+The Confession says: “The acceptable way of worshipping the true God is instituted by Himself, and so limited by His own revealed will, that He may not be worshipped according to the imaginations and devices of men…” (Ch.
 21)

 MacArthur has written many well-reviewed Bible commentaries.
 See John MacArthur’s Bible Commentaries to learn more.

-What is Reformed theology?
+What is Reformed Theology?

 Many so-called classically Reformed pastors and theologians have embraced MacArthur and his ministry, though they disagree with him on certain doctrines.

-MacArthur and Sproul expressed disagreement with each other publicly and cordially regarding issues like believer’s baptism and infant baptism.
-In fact, they publicly debated the issue on one occasion.
 Nevertheless, the men found many areas of agreement because, despite the differences, there is significant overlap between the so-called “broadly Reformed” and the “classically Reformed” positions.

 Also see: